 Our first project at this East London primary school was complete last week and it is only the first of multiple installations to come over the summer months.
 A new artificial turf MUGA was installed on top of their existing tarmac surface by professional installers Synthetic Turf Management.

-Cleveland Road Primary School is in Ilford, London and this summer the school decided to have a complete revamp of their outdoor facilities with the installation of a new artificial turf MUGA; this will be followed by an STM EPIC playground later on in the summer.
+A Primary School in Ilford, London used this summer to have a complete revamp of their outdoor facilities with the installation of a new artificial turf MUGA; this will be followed by an STM EPIC playground later on in the summer.

 MUGAs are very popular for primary schools, particularly in well built up and populated areas such as London.
 This is because MUGAs stand for ‘multi use games areas’.
 They are a way of using as little space possible but that cater to more than one sport such as basketball, football, hockey and tennis.